LukasUkelis/Modem_testing/readme.md

   +  -f/--ftp     ->> Enables writing to ftp server.
 By default is set to disable.
   +  -a/--address ->> Sets device address.
   +  -p/--port    ->> Sets address port.
 By default is set to 22.
   +  -u/--username ->> Sets ftp server username.
-Mandatory if using writing to ftp.
+Necessary if using writing to ftp.
   +  -ps/--password ->> Sets ftp server password.
-Mandatory if using writing to ftp.
+Necessary if using writing to ftp.
   +  -af/--addressftp ->> Sets ftp server address.
-Mandatory if using writing to ftp.
+Necessary if using writing to ftp.

 ##### Mandatory arguments: